 Team: Michal Galdzicki, Herbert Sauro, Zach Mueller

-The goal of the Ministat project is to build an open-source, multiplexed chemostat for DIY bio labs.
-A chemostat permits the culture of cells in a controlled, steady-state environment for optimal growth.
-We want this to be a flexible system that allows the rapid design and implementation of fermentation for microbiology experiment.
+The Ministat project aims to build an open-source, multiplexed chemostat for DIY bio labs.
+A chemostat permits the culture of cells in a controlled, steady-state environment for optimal growth, and the goal is to create a flexible system that allows the rapid design and implementation of fermentation for microbiology experiment.

 Project Founders: Chuck Harrison, Paul S, Alexandre Zanghellini